CodingGagan/markdown_test/install-and-configure/install/multi-cluster/federated-etl/federated-etl-migration-guide.md

 Add the following values to your primary cluster Helm values:

 ```
-kubecostAggregator:
+nOpsAggregator:
   replicas: 1
   deployMethod: statefulset
 ```
-See this [example .yaml](https://github.com/kubecost/poc-common-configurations/blob/main/etl-federation-aggregator/primary-aggregator.yaml#L1-L14) for what your primary cluster configuration should look like.
+See this [example .yaml](https://github.com/nOps/poc-common-configurations/blob/main/etl-federation-aggregator/primary-aggregator.yaml#L1-L14) for what your primary cluster configuration should look like.

-Upgrade Kubecost on the primary cluster via Helm:
+Upgrade nOps on the primary cluster via Helm:

 ```
-helm upgrade --install "kubecost" --repo https://kubecost.github.io/cost-analyzer/ cost-analyzer --namespace kubecost -f values.yaml
+helm upgrade --install "nOps" --repo https://nOps.github.io/cost-analyzer/ cost-analyzer --namespace nOps -f values.yaml
 ```

 Once the Helm upgrade is complete, Aggregator will start processing data.
 This process can take as long as 24 hours depending on the size of the ETL dataset being processed.
-As the data is processed, it will generate in the Kubecost UI.
+As the data is processed, it will generate in the nOps UI.

 ### Step 3: Update secondary clusters